 "The SuperMUC-NG is a significant achievement.
 The broad compatibility of the SUSE operating system, our longstanding relationship with the company, and our own experience with the platform gave us real confidence.”

 Having undergone a rigorous procurement process for the SuperMUC-NG project, LRZ selected a joint hardware solution from Intel and Lenovo alongside SUSE.
-The SuperMUC-NG consists of ten ‘islands’ of computing nodes, with a combined total of 311,040 computing cores and a peak performance of 26.9 petaflops.
+The SuperMUC-NG consists of 10 ‘islands’ of computing nodes, with a combined total of 311,040 computing cores and a peak performance of 26.9 petaflops.

 “In total, the compute islands each contain 6,336 ‘thin’ nodes (with 96 gigabytes of RAM) and 144 ‘fat’ nodes (with 768 gigabytes of RAM).
 Each node contains two Skylake 8147 processors with 24 physical processing cores.
 The SuperMUC-NG has a total storage capacity of 70 petabytes, with a bandwidth of 500 gigabytes per second for its parallel file system capabilities.
 It represents a real advancement in our computing capacities.”

-Intel, along with Lenovo and SUSE, assists LRZ in the long-term maintenance and support of the supercomputer, while also facilitating access to LRZ’s cloud computing service, which enables users to visualize and manage their large-scale data.
+Intel, along with Lenovo and SUSE, assists LRZ in the long term maintenance and support of the supercomputer, while also facilitating access to LRZ’s cloud computing service, which enables users to visualize and manage their large-scale data.

-“The SuperMUC-NG is a significant achievement,” said Dr. Huber.
+“The SuperMUC-NG is a significant achievement,” says Dr. Huber.
 “The broad compatibility of the SUSE operating system, our longstanding relationship with the company, and our own experience with the platform gave us real confidence that it would work well with the new hardware.
 We really appreciated the willingness of the companies Intel, Lenovo and SUSE to work together for this project.”

 SuperMUC-NG will also allow LRZ to participate in a major advancement in the GCS, creating a major milestone in German supercomputing.

-“In the academic and industrial research communities, a major new focus area is the efficient handling and processing of large-scale data produced by scientific simulations,” said Dr. Huber.
+“In the academic and industrial research communities, a major new focus area is the efficient handling and processing of large-scale data produced by scientific simulations,” says Dr. Huber.
 “Some of this data requires long-term effort to evaluate and extract valuable results, of a kind which is only really viable at a very high level of supercomputing power.
 With the new SuperMUC-NG system, we will be able to link up with our fellow GCS members to process simulation data in ways not feasible for any one of us individually.
-We will also be able to collaborate even more closely to establish workflows that improve support for user, project, and data management, and explore new methods for data processing based on AI and machine learning.
+We will also be able to collaborate even more closely to establish workflows that improve support for user, project and data management, and explore new methods for data processing based on AI and machine learning.
 These new methods are just one part of our much broader research strategy here at LRZ, all of which is underpinned by the SuperMUC-NG.”

-“We are currently in the planning phases for a number of scientific projects which make full use of the SuperMUC-NG’s expanded capabilities,” said Dr. Huber.
-“For instance, we are planning to work with the Bavarian Health Ministry to help monitor the levels of pollen in the air, and model future predictions to help hay fever sufferers.
+“We are currently in the planning phases for a number of scientific projects which make full use of the SuperMUC-NG’s expanded capabilities,” says Dr. Huber.
+“For instance, we are planning to work with the Bavarian Health Ministry to help monitor the levels of pollen in the air and model future predictions to help hay fever sufferers.
 SuperMUC-NG will also allow more precise simulations of blood flow in aneurysms, of the airflow in in the human respiratory tract, and the effects of individual medicines upon patients.

 “On top of all this, SuperMUC-NG enables us to gain a deeper insight into the origin and evolution of stars and galaxies and will help scientists to develop a richer understanding of the complex mathematical structure of matter itself.
 These hugely ambitious and innovative projects will only technically be feasible with the very high level of performance that SuperMUC-NG offers.
 The new storage capabilities of SuperMUC-NG empower our researchers to maintain important data sets across multiple generations of computational systems, and the SUSE operating system is scalable enough to accommodate any future hardware expansions.”